Translate

 As I have seen with other land trusts, the properties tend to be blanketed with trails, looking to get the maximum mileage out of a small area.
 This also means that trails are often by the property edge, resulting in frequent views of houses.
 Some of the trails cross various properties that comprise Cockaponset State Forest.

 One minor issue with the blazes is that almost every trail is blazed blue, which could be a source of confusion in areas where there are multiple trails.
 My preference would be mark parallel trails with a different color, such as blue-white.
-The maps at the junctions, combined with the modest property sizes make it easy to stay on track.
+The maps at the junctions with numbers and letters for each junction, combined with the modest property sizes make it easy to stay on track.
+On the maps at the trail junctions, there is no "You Are Here" icon on the map.
+Instead, look to the bottom of the map for the junction number-letter combination, such as 21A, and search for that combination on the map.

 While some properties have parking areas, most parking is roadside.
 Madison roads tend to be on the narrow side, around 20 feet in width, so for a group hike, make sure everyone parks on the same side of the road.